rubinius/rubinius/web/doc/en/ruby/scripts.markdown

 As the script name says [basic_math.rb], this is a ruby script that performs simple mathematical calculation of addition, subtraction, multiplication and division using the methods that are named accordingly.
-Don't worry if you don't understand the keywords and structure at the moment, we'll talk about those in the following chapters.
+Don't worry if you don't understand the keywords and structure at the moment, we'll talk about these in the following chapters.
 For now, know that this is one way to create and use a ruby script.
 For the sake of demonstration we have kept the examples very short and simple.
-For further information please have a look at the offical ruby language resource page <a href="http://www.ruby-lang.org/en/documentation/" target="_blank">here</a>
+For further information please have a look at the offical ruby language documentation page <a href="http://www.ruby-lang.org/en/documentation/" target="_blank">here</a>